hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 - [ ] Go to **App Overview** and click **Start Submission**.
 In the **Packages** section, upload the MSIX file generated in the previous step.
 Fill out the other details as required (screenshot, privacy policy etc).
 - [ ] When asked why you need `runFullTrust`, say: "This is a native Win32 app and thus cannot run in the UWP sandbox".
-- [ ] If asked why you need `unvirtualizedResources`, say "This is required to work around a Windows bug affecting UNIX domain sockets that can cause Java apps to crash".

 Once your initial submission gets approved, Conveyor can manage the updates for you.
 You'll need to authorize Conveyor to send submissions on your behalf: